 - Butterscotch Blondies

-- In small sauce pan, melt butter over low heat.
-Add chocolate and stir with wooden spoon until fully melted.
-A wooden spoon helps for the mixture to not stick too much.
+- In small saucepan, melt the butter over low heat.
+Add the chocolate and stir with a wooden spoon until fully melted.
+When melted, set aside.

-- Spray a 9X9 square baking pan with cooking spray.
-Spread brownie batter evenly into the pan.
+- Spread the brownie batter evenly into the pan.

 - Cook for 35-40 minutes.
-When sides begin to pull from the sides remove from the oven and allow to cool completely.
+When the brownies begin to pull from the sides and it passes the toothpick test, remove from the oven and allow to cool completely.

-- If you’ve tried this recipe, make sure to come back and leave us a comment!
+- If you've tried this recipe, make sure to come back and leave us a comment or a quick star rating!